mvolkmann/blog/src/meteor.md

 ### Optimistic UI

-Optimistic UI is a feature of Meteor that enables a UI to respond to user interactions without waiting for server responses.
+Optimistic UI is a feature of Meteor, and also of Apollo GraphQL, that enables a UI to respond to user interactions without waiting for server responses.
-This is satisfied by four elements.
+This is satisfied by the following sequence.

 1. The UI is rendered on the client rather than waiting for the server to return HTML or data.